tsurf101/Engineering/README.md

 Drones/Rockets/Planes

 UAV Drone Power Point Presenation, CAD Report, and video files of Project
-  -Video files are best recommended to view in Windows Media Player
+  -Video files are recommended to be viewed in Windows Media Player